reinhal/penrod_weather_app/README.md

 # Penrod Weather App

-A project for the pruposed of showing my skillset.
+A simple app displaying current weather conditions at the four Penrod offices.

 ## Technology Used